Taxes For The Global Citizen

 And don’t forget sales tax (generally less in the United States than other countries), social charges (if you’re working), and other random taxes.

 My point is that you have to look at the whole tax picture.
 You can’t reduce this very big question to just one of its components—income tax, for example.

-This guy had purposely arranged his life so that he didn’t have more income than that minimum in any given year.
-As a result, not only did he not pay any taxes in the United States, but neither did he have to file a tax return.
-Choosing to earn below the U.S. poverty line so as not to be required to send the IRS a form each year seems like the taxes wagging the dog to me.
+This guy had purposely arranged his life so that he didn’t have more income than the filing threshold in any given year.
+As a result, not only did he not pay income tax in the United States, but neither did he have to file a tax return.